CNA program retains local talent at record level

-Twelve recent graduates of Farmington High School are joining Farmington Presbyterian Manor’s staff thanks in part to a Certified Nursing Assistant (CNA) program that allows the students to earn clinical hours within the senior living community.
+Twelve recent graduates of Farmington High School will soon be joining the community’s staff thanks in part to a Certified Nursing Assistant (CNA) program that allows FHS students to earn clinical hours within the community.
 Those hired represent nearly half of FHS graduates who earned their CNA through the program and the largest number in recent years.

 The program at Farmington High is the only one of its kind in the area that is independent of a long-term care center and is offered as a career class to high school students.